-The Primary Registration Authority registers Registration Points, new certification authorities and subscribers (private and legal entities, devices).
+The Primary Registration Authority is responsible for registering Registration Points, newly established Certification Authorities, and subscribers, including individuals, legal entities, and devices.
 There are no restrictions (apart from the ones that result from the role played in public key infrastructure of Certum) imposed on the types of certificates issued to the subscribers registered in the Primary Registration Authority.
 Additionally, the Primary Registration Authority approves of distinguished names of Registration Points.

 The Primary Registration Authority is located at the seat of Certum.
-Contact addresses with the PRA are listed in chapter 1.5.2
+Contact addresses with the PRA are listed in chapter 1.5.24.5.2